EtienneLancon/eav/README.md

 #eav

-Entity-attribute-value database structure
+Entity-attribute-value Postgre database structure

+Require tablefunc extension

-Currently trying to add automatic use of Postgre Materialized Views
+Currently trying to add automatic use of Materialized Views

+And Hoping performances will be good.